Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Dark matter power spectrum

 Interestingly, \ac{FDM} however eventually catches up in its non-linear growth and then shows a quite similar overall shape of the non-linear power spectrum.
 While \ac{FDM} power is still somewhat suppressed at $z ≤ 7$ for non-linear scales, the difference to \ac{CDM} is much smaller than at earlier redshifts.
 This is true until a characteristic scale of around $k ≈ \SI{1000}{\hHubble\per\Mpc}$, where the \ac{FDM} non-linear power drops significantly below the \ac{CDM} power.
 This scale appears to be related to the \q{quantum pressure} effects in \ac{FDM}, and is thus ultimately related to the particle mass.

 Curiously, just before the non-linear \ac{FDM} power decays away from \ac{CDM} towards small scales, it manages to slightly exceed it.
-This \q{bottleneck}-like effect could be a reflection of the interference patterns in the dark matter density field resulting from the wave-like nature of \ac{FDM}, which generates transient structures of size $λ_{\mtext{dB}}$ that are clearly visible in our high-resolution images that zoom in on large haloes.
-These types of order-unity density fluctuations are absent in \ac{CDM}.
+This effect could be a reflection of the interference patterns in the dark matter density field resulting from the wave-like nature of \ac{FDM}, which generates transient structures of size $λ_{\mtext{dB}}$ that are clearly visible in high-resolution images that zoom in on large haloes.\footnote{ A similar effect (although in a different cosmological context) has been found in \citet{2020MNRAS.494.2027M}. } These types of order-unity density fluctuations are absent in \ac{CDM}.
 If the associated enhancement of power localized around a characteristic scale $k$ could be measured by some tracer sufficiently accurately, it could be a tell-tale sign of \ac{FDM}.